demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

 ## Adding Following Users API

-The API to serve the list of users being followed by the given user follows the similar structure except the actual backend query
+The API to serve the list of users being followed by the given user follows the similar structure except for the actual backend query

 ```fsharp
 // src/FsTweet.Web/Social.fs